 Anime and Manga

-- At the very start of Bleach, Ichigo's family is attacked by a hollow and they are all badly injured except him, since he was talking to/being restrained by Rukia when the hollow first attacked.
+- At the very start the story Ichigo's family is attacked by a hollow and they are all badly injured except him, since he was talking to/being restrained by Rukia when the hollow first attacked.
 He is horrified to see his little sisters bleeding out but is at a loss to understand why the hollow didn't devour their souls, since Rukia told him that this is what hollows do.
-When she explains that the hollow is here because it is attracted to him and it is ignoring the others' souls in favor of his, Ichigo instantly blames himself for the situation and goes into a Heroic BSOD, shouting at the hollow to come after him.
+When she explains that the hollow is here because it is attracted to him and it is ignoring the others' souls in favor of his, Ichigo instantly blames himself for the situation and starts shouting at the hollow to come after him.